Last updated on March 26, 2026

 Solitude

 Control decks won’t want to evoke Solitude; it’s card disadvantage, which goes against the game plan.
 But having the option is nice.
-Solitude is also just a fine flash threat.
+Solitude, one of Magic's best lifelink creatures, is also just a fine flash threat.
 It’s easy to get a 2-for-1 by flashing this out, exiling one attacker and blocking another.
 You can also use it to remove a creature and start attacking, and flash lets you do all of this while holding up other interactive pieces.

 Lightning Bolt